mirceaalexandru/seneca-sm/README.md

  * _states_ object defining the states and commands.
 Key is the state and value an object with
    * _defaults_ default behavior for this state - TBD
    * _initState_ default state for state machine.
 One single state should have this parameter true
+   * _events_ allows adding event hooks trigered when the state changes
+     * _after_ called after a state changed - can be the child of the root _states_ object or child of a state
+       * _pattern_ seneca pattern defining the action to be called after the state changed
    * _commands_ array with all commands for current state
      * _key_ command to be executed for this state
      * _pattern_ seneca pattern defining the action to be called to execute the state